 Facilitated by San Diego Hunger Coalition, the Hunger Advocacy Network (HAN or “the Network”) is a collaborative of 21 human service agencies, food banks and advocacy organizations working to shape state and federal policies to end hunger.
 Nicky Riordan, Nonprofit Services Manager for the San Diego Food Bank currently serves as HAN’s Chair and Karla Samayoa Enrollment Center Programs Manager for 2-1-1 San Diego serves as Vice Chair.

 These organizations are on the front lines of addressing the diverse needs of low-income, food insecure San Diegans on a daily basis, including providing emergency food assistance, affordable housing, healthcare services, nutrition education, technical assistance to schools, and much more.
 However, while we strive to meet the needs of today, ending hunger in San Diego can only be accomplished by large-scale, systems change.
 Together we make lasting change, improving food assistance and addressing root causes of hunger, to create a hunger-free tomorrow.

-How does the Hunger Advocacy Network affect change?
+How does the Hunger Advocacy Network effect change?

 The Network has achieved measurable change by influencing state budget and legislative policy, and by increasing awareness among legislators and the public about hunger in San Diego.
 Each year, HAN develops an advocacy agenda, testifies on behalf of bills at the state capitol, hosts legislative breakfasts and community events, and meets with legislators in San Diego and Sacramento to educate them about addressing hunger and the Network’s legislative and budget priorities.